Claremont, Oakland/Berkeley, California

 The Claremont district is a neighborhood straddling the city limits of Oakland and Berkeley in the East Bay section of the San Francisco Bay Area in California, United States.
 The main thoroughfares are Claremont and Ashby Avenues.

 The name "Claremont" was adopted December 20, 1879, at a meeting convened by a real estate developer and local resident, Grant Taggert.
 Within a year or so of this, the name of the main thoroughfare was changed from Telegraph Road to Claremont Avenue.
 The Telegraph Road had been named for the first telegraph line into Oakland, strung by the Alta Telegraph Company in 1859.
 The line ran from Martinez across the hills and down what was then named "Harwood's Canyon" after an early claimant to grazing lands in the canyon above the Claremont neighborhood, retired sea captain and Oakland wharfinger William Harwood.
 With the advent of the telegraph line, it became "Telegraph Canyon", a name that persists for a side canyon near the summit of the hills.
 The creek which runs through the Claremont neighborhood was first known as the north fork of Temescal Creek.
 It later became Harwood Creek, and eventually, Claremont Creek.
 Many local residents still refer to the stream as Harwood Creek.

-During the 19th century, a stage coach line ran up the canyon and over the summit into Contra Costa County.
-This became an early auto route over the Berkeley Hills even after the first tunnel (the InterCounty Tunnel/Kennedy Tunnel) opened up in 1903 to the south of Claremont Canyon, at the top of Temescal Canyon above where the Caldecott Tunnel is today.
+During the 19th century, a stage coach line ran up the canyon and over the summit into Contra Costa County via the Telegraph Road.
+This became an early auto route over the Berkeley Hills even after the first tunnel (the Inter County Tunnel) opened up in 1903 to the south of Claremont Canyon, at the top of Temescal Canyon above where the Caldecott Tunnel is today.